Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning.rst

    .. figure:: /_static/images/lightning/rtl-open-channel.png
     :width: 60%

+   .. note:: Here we are creating a very small channel with a capacity for payments of only a few dollars.
+You will likely want your channel to be larger than this so that it's actually usable for reasonably sized payments.

    .. note:: Using a private channel is what we advise as a default.
 You may wish for the channel to be public if you intend on becoming a routing node or for other reasons.